xxh/xxh/README.md

 ## Community
 **Spread the word!** If you like the idea of xxh click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Python-powered%20shell%20wherever%20you%20go%20through%20the%20ssh&url=https%3A%2F%2Fgithub.com%2Fxxh%2Fxxh&related=" target="_blank">tweet the link</a>.

-**In xxh project we have teams.** If you're in team it does not oblige to do something.
+**We have teams.** If you're in team it does not oblige to do something.
 The main goal of teams is to create group of passionate people who could help or support in complex questions.
 Some people could be expert in one shell and newbie in another shell and mutual assistance is the key to xxh evolution.
 [Ask join.](https://github.com/xxh/xxh/issues/50)

 ## Thanks
 * **niess** for https://github.com/niess/linuxdeploy-plugin-python/